-F. Animated signs, except those signs which give the date, time and/or temperature, provided no other animated messages are displayed.
+F. Animated, digital, or electronic signs, except those signs which give the date, time and/or temperature, provided no other animated messages are displayed.

 G. Signs affixed to trees, rocks, shrubs or natural features, except signs authorized by the City which denote a site of historic significance.